JianLu/jianlu.github.io/_posts/2012-02-22-leetcode3-Longest-Substring-Without-Repeating-Characters.md

 for the character `s[i]`, the longest suffix strings should be `s[j..i]` where `j` is the largest `b` value for all duplicate pairs before `s[i]`.

+## Implementation

 Then we can have following python code.
+We use hash table to record the last occurrence of each character to keep track the duplicates.
-The code is very neat and efficient (first time my code beats more than 90%...).
+The code is very neat and efficient (first time my code beats more than 90%... :p).

 <div class="code-title">
 <span class="code-fold" id="fold-btn-python" onclick="$use('fold-body-python', 'fold-btn-python')">[-]</span>